penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations-properties-refsimultaneusgroup.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionRelations/properties/refSimultaneusGroup
 ```

-Identifier of the simultaneous sessions group of the session.
-Indicates that the sessions must be taught at same time as the sessions of the group.
+Identifier of the group of simultaneous class units of the subject.
+Indicates that the class units are to be taught at the same time as the group class units.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |